Contrast-Security-OSS/docs/content/installation/netcore/install/Supported-technology-netcore.md

 ## Framework Support

+The .NET Core agent supports the following frameworks:

 | Technology                 | Supported versions                       |
 | -------------------------- | ---------------------------------------- |
 | Web application frameworks | ASP.NET Core (2.1.X, 2.2.X)              |

-The .NET Core agent does **not** support the following technologies at this time:
+The agent does **not** support the following technologies at this time:

 * .NET Core or ASP.NET Core versions 3.0 or above
 * .NET Core or ASP.NET Core version 2.0 or below